 In recent years there have been a lot of progressive changes in the way that we approach alcoholism and treat the illness.
 Research about addiction provides experts new ideas about what causes alcoholism and the best methods for helping people recover.
-Scientific advancements are shedding light on how we can use new techniques to reduce the level of alcoholism in the U.S.
+Scientific advancements in alcoholism are shedding light on how we can use new techniques to reduce the level of alcoholism in the U.S.

 Following are 5 Scientific Advancements

 1. Medication and Vaccines

 Researchers are studying and experimenting with new types of medications and vaccines that may reduce the effects of alcohol so that people are less likely to binge drink.
 Anti-alcohol drugs like Revia and Vivitrol are showing potential as an effective treatment for alcoholism.

 2. Using Technology for Treatment

 Studies are now revealing that the use of digital tools can be helpful in alcoholism recovery such as online support groups, recovery apps and internet-based interventions.
 Technology can provide a useful supplement to regular treatment for addiction.